krishnak22/test-drive-NCS/aws-eks-setup/grafana/grafana.md

-### After the script is executed completely, link to access grafana will be available on the screen and whenever in future you would require the grafana link just run:
+### Once the script has been successfully executed, the Grafana access link will be displayed on the screen.
+In the future, if you need to access the Grafana link again, simply run the following command:

 `source eks_inputs.env`{{exec}}

 `echo $GRAFANA_LINK`{{exec}}